juliachristensen/PS239T_Fall2019/03_r-basics/00_r-resources.md

 > *Tip:* before googling, figure out if you are using a tidyverse package like dplyr.
 If so, include the name of the package in your google search.
 For example, if you can't figure out how to add a variable to a dataframe, search "R add variable dataframe dplyr" or "R add variable dataframe tidyverse".

+### Miminal reproducible example

+Chances are you're going to use StackOverFlow a lot to solve a pressing problem you face.
+However, other can't understand/be interested in your problem unless you can provide an example which they can understand with minimal efforts.
+Such example is called a minimal reproducible example.

+Read [this StackOverFlow post](https://stackoverflow.com/questions/5963269/how-to-make-a-great-r-reproducible-example) to understand the concept and best practices.

+Simply put, a MRE consists of the following items:

+- A minimal dataset
+- the minimal burnable code
+- the necessary information on package, R version, system (use sessionInfo())
+- (for random process) a seed for reproducibility (set.seed())

 ## Berkeley Initiatives

 [D-lab](https://dlab.berkeley.edu/): initiative includes working groups, free consulting, trainings, and other resources for learning data science tools